 The three basic soil types are clayey, loamy, and sandy soils.
 Loamy soils are the ideal.
 The other two present challenges for irrigation.
 So it is important to find out what kind your plants are growing in.

 But how do you find out which soil type you have?
-Although there are more sophisticated ways to acquire this information, I present the simplest way below.
+Although there are more sophisticated ways to acquire this information, here is the simplest way to find out.
 It literally involves taking matters into your own hands:

 - Pick up a marble-sized hunk of moist soil and roll it between your thumb, forefinger and middle finger, as if trying to shape it into a little ball.